telerik/blazor-docs/components/spreadsheet/overview.md

 }
 ````

-## Toolbar
+## Tools

-The Spreadsheet provides tools to style the cells, format the cell values, insert images and links, and merge cells.
+The Spreadsheet provides built-in tools that style the cells, format the cell values, insert images and links, and merge cells.
 You can also add custom tools.
-Learn how to [configure and customize the Blazor Spreadsheet tools]({%slug spreadsheet-toolbar%}).
+Learn how to [configure and customize the Blazor Spreadsheet tools]({%slug spreadsheet-tools%}).

 ## Functions and Formulas